Photographs courtesy of Northants News.

 • Senior drivers must complete and sign the Driver Consent Form with the entry form as part of the entry process.

-• Drivers under 18 must complete the Driver Consent Form and have their parent/guardian countersign it as part of the entry process.
+• Drivers must be 8 years or over, all those under 18 must complete the Driver Consent Form and have their parent/guardian countersign it as part of the entry process.

 • Wicksteed Park’s Soap Box Derby organising committee’s interpretation of the written rules and regulations shall be binding on the participant and the competition under their jurisdiction.